rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

 annotate the relationships using generic lifetime parameters so that it can make sure the actual references used at runtime will definitely be valid.

-Yes, it's a bit unusual, and will be different to tools you've used in other programming languages.
-Lifetimes are, in some ways, Rust's most distinctive feature.
+Yes, it’s a bit unusual, and will be different to tools you’ve used in other programming languages.
+Lifetimes are, in some ways, Rust’s most distinctive feature.

-Lifetimes are a big topic that can't be covered in entirety in this chapter, so we'll cover common ways you might encounter lifetime syntax in this chapter to get you familiar with the concepts.
+Lifetimes are a big topic that can’t be covered in entirety in this chapter, so we’ll cover common ways you might encounter lifetime syntax in this chapter to get you familiar with the concepts.
 Chapter 19 will contain more advanced information about everything lifetimes can do.

 ### Lifetimes Prevent Dangling References

-The main aim of lifetimes is to prevent dangling references, which will cause a program to reference data other than the data we're intending to reference.
+The main aim of lifetimes is to prevent dangling references, which will cause a program to reference data other than the data we’re intending to reference.
 Consider the program in Listing 10-16, with an outer scope and an inner scope.
 The outer scope declares a variable named `r` with no initial value, and the inner scope declares a variable named `x` with the initial value of 5.
 Inside